 Recently, I have been noticing the occasional nod to Vancouver’s sidewalk past with new building developments.
 Modern interpretations include square grid patterns in the concrete or even contrasting squares embedded in the sidewalk.
 Take for example the sidewalk outside The Crossroads development at Broadway & Cambie, there is no denying that these green squares are reminiscent of the sidewalk prisms of the past.

 To me, the preservation of areaways and sidewalk prisms is akin to setting a nice table for a great meal – first impressions make all the difference.
-Entering a dining room to a beautifully set table, is like entering a building where all the external historical elements are in place.
+Entering a dining room to a beautifully set table is like entering a building where all the external historical elements are in place.

 Update: In February of 2017, I discovered another set of original sidewalk prisms on the 300 block of E. Hastings (stop #16).
 I’ve updated the walking tour map and this post to reflect this addition.
 After I wrote my Scout piece a reader told me about another set of sidewalk prisms at 1180 Homer (#17).
 Then there were 18!
 Another set of prisms at 1026 Davie Street.
 Let’s add one more!
 We found #19 by chance on a 2019 Jane’s walk that featured the sidewalk prisms of Vancouver led by walk leader Cara Fisher based on the information found in this blog post.
+In the fall of 2019, I found 2 examples of sidewalk prisms along E Cordova which brings the total to 21!

 Special thanks to heritage architectural consultant, Donald Luxton for meeting with me in person and providing me further illumination about sidewalk prisms and filling me in on areaways in Vancouver (no puns intended… well, maybe just a little).